Ultraculture, Episode 20: Mitch Horowitz on the Power of Positive (and Satanic) Thinking—and a Memorial for Adam Parfrey

 A longtime publishing executive, Mitch has published authors, living and dead, including David Lynch and Manly P. Hall.
 Mitch and his wife raise two sons in New York City.

-Make sure to subscribe to the Ultraculture podcast on iTunes, on Soundcloud, through the Podcasts app on iOS, or wherever works best—and don’t forget to follow me on Twitter and Instagram.
+Make sure to subscribe to the Ultraculture podcast on iTunes, through the Podcasts app on iOS, or wherever works best—and don’t forget to follow me on Twitter and Instagram.
 Enjoy the show!

 You can see the video of this conversation below.